PLP-MERN-Stack-Development/testing-and-debugging-ensuring-mern-app-reliability-PreciousAnagwu/README.md

 node --inspect server.js

-Then accessed it through Chrome’s DevTools (chrome://inspect) to step through backend logic.

 🔹 4.
 Error Boundaries in React

 Implemented React error boundaries to catch component errors and display fallback UI instead of crashing the entire app.